RedMadRobot/input-mask-ios/README.md

 Check out our [wiki](https://github.com/RedMadRobot/input-mask-ios/wiki) for further reading.
 Please also take a closer look at our [Known issues](#knownissues) section before you incorporate our library into your project.

-For your bugreports please file new issues as usually.
+For your bugreports and feature requests please file new issues as usually.

 Should you have any questions, search for closed [issues](https://github.com/RedMadRobot/input-mask-ios/issues?q=is%3Aclosed) or open new ones at **[StackOverflow](https://stackoverflow.com/questions/tagged/input-mask)** with the `input-mask` tag.